-The majority of people approved for SSD benefits don’t match a listed impairment perfectly.
-In fact, most people don’t come anywhere close to suffering from the severe symptoms listed in the Bluebook.
-Instead, a medical consultant is called in to perform an independent evaluation of medical documentation to determine if the claimant’s specific symptoms and other medical details meet the general impairment requirements for receiving disability benefits.
+Interestingly, the majority of people approved for SSD benefits don’t match a listed Blue Book impairment perfectly.
+In fact, most people don’t come anywhere close to suffering from the severe symptoms listed in the Blue Book.
+This is precisely where a medical vocational allowance enters the picture.

-The medical consultant will also establish a "residual functional capacity" (RFC) rating for you.
+During this evaluation, the medical consultant will also establish a "residual functional capacity" (RFC) rating for you.
 This will tell the SSA the type of work (sedentary, light, etc) you’re capable of performing with the limitations your medical condition places on you.
 But, your RFC is only a portion of what the SSA considers to determine your eligibility for benefits.
 Your age, work experience, education, job skills and other details are also consider when determining if you are unable to find or maintain gainful employment and therefore qualified for SSD.

-Functional limitations noted in your medical records play a big role in determining your claim and can establish a medical vocational allowance for SSD eligibility purposes.
+It is important to note that functional limitations noted in your medical records play a big role in determining your claim and can establish a medical vocational allowance for SSD eligibility purposes.
 This is the reason that thorough and detailed medical records are so crucial to a successful SSD claim.